carpentries-incubator/git-Rstudio-course/_episodes/02-ignore.md

 ## `.gitignore`

-When starting a new project in RStudio, it will always add a file `.gitignore` if it does not already exists (you can actually also create one in the online setup) and adds some initial files to ignore.
+When starting a new project in RStudio, it will always add a file `.gitignore` if it does not already exists (you can actually create one in the online setup) and add some initial files to ignore.
 A `.gitignore` file enlists all those files that should not be taken into account by Git (not part of the snapshot).
-An example is the `myprojectname.Rproj` file (e.g. `DCEcology`), as this is a user/computer specific file.
+An example is the `.Rhistory` file, as this file will save your temporary tests, variables, etc.

-Hence, we can ignore the `myprojectname.Rproj` file by adding the file to the `.gitignore` text-file.
+Hence, we can ignore the `.Rhistory` file by adding the file to the `.gitignore` text-file.
 We can do this inside Rstudio.

 > ## Ignore a file
 >
 > 1. Go to `git` pane (the tab that says Git),
-> 2. Right click on `....Proj` and select `Ignore...`
+> 2. Right click on `.Rhistory` and select `Ignore...`
 > 3. Check if the content of `.gitignore` is correctly updated and click `Save`.
 >
 > > ## Solution